-Considering how much you have to think about as a homeowner, the idea that you should monitor home humidity levels is likely at the end of the list.
-Things like radon levels, carbon monoxide and energy efficiency feel like top of mind home quality issues.
+Considering how much you have to think about as a homeowner, monitoring home humidity levels is likely at the end of the list.
+Things like utility bills and energy efficiency might be top-of-mind home quality issues.
 While we agree, there are still many reasons you shouldn’t ignore your home’s humidity level either!

 Two Types of Humidity

-There are two types of humidity you need to know about to gauge and understand proper humidity levels in home spaces.
+There are two types of humidity to know to gauge and understand proper humidity levels in living spaces.

 1. Absolute Humidity